realteck-ky/ginko_ros_docker/README.md

 ```

 XQuartz has an OpenGL problem in Xwindow over SSH.
-When you try to execute, you could get following messages.
+When you execute it, you may get following messages.

 ```
 libGL error: No matching fbConfigs or visuals found libGL error: failed to load driver: swrast
 ```

-Same errors are reported there.
+Same errors are reported.

 * https://github.com/jessfraz/dockerfiles/issues/253
 * https://bbs.archlinux.org/viewtopic.php?id=244575